 Just like all organizations and sales teams are different, all restructures are, too.
 There will always be challenges along the way; one of the most difficult being time.
 “It takes time,” Stephanie Downs, VP/ Senior Consultant, simply states.
 “You may recognize there is a structural issue and are willing to make changes, but the end result you want isn’t going to happen overnight.
 Just give it time.”

-Sales structure is one component of our IMPACT Process Pyramid that is designed to help you determine if you have a sales structure problem, and if so, what process can you use to help determine a new structure.
+Sales structure is one component of our Process Pyramid from the Impact Leadership System that is designed to help you determine if you have a sales structure problem, and if so, what process can you use to help determine a new structure.